How to Save Water In the Shower

 1. Take shorter showers

 One simple way to save water in your shower is to take shorter showers.
 Uncomplicated, isn't it?
 Cutting down on your shower time is one of the easiest ways to conserve water.
+You can even try out navy showers as a way to use less water.

 Have shower thoughts?
 Think of them when the shower is turned off!
 This will help to conserve water and lower your water bill substantially.